Rivet user manual: Acknowledgements

 \section{Acknowledgements}

 Rivet development has been supported by a variety of sources:

-\begin{itemize} \item All authors aknowledge support from the EU MCnet research network.
-MCnet is a Marie Curie Research Training Network funded under Framework Programme 6 contract MRTN-CT-2006-035606. \item Andy Buckley has been supported by grants from the UK Science and Technology Facilities Council (Special Project Grant), the Scottish Universities Physics Alliance (Advanced Research Fellowship), and the Institute for Particle Physics Phenomenology (Associateship). \item Holger Schulz acknowledges the support of the German Research Foundation (DFG). \end{itemize}
+\begin{itemize} \item All authors acknowledge support from the EU MCnet research network.
+MCnet is a Marie Curie Training Network funded under Framework Programme 6 contract MRTN-CT-2006-035606 and Framework Programme 7 contract PITN-GA-2012-315877. \item Andy Buckley has been supported by grants from the UK Science and Technology Facilities Council (Special Project Grant), the Scottish Universities Physics Alliance (Advanced Research Fellowship), the Institute for Particle Physics Phenomenology (Associateship), and a CERN Scientific Associateship. \item Holger Schulz and Frank Siegert acknowledge the support of the German Research Foundation (DFG). \end{itemize}

-We also wish to thank the CERN MCplots (\url{http://mcplots.cern.ch}) team, and especially Anton Karneyeu, for doing the pre-release testing of the Rivet 1.5 series and pointing out all the bits that we got wrong: Rivet is a much better system as a result!
+We also wish to thank the CERN MCplots (\url{http://mcplots.cern.ch}) team, and especially Anton Karneyeu, for doing the pre-release testing since the Rivet 1.5 series and pointing out all the bits that we got wrong: Rivet is a much better system as a result!